Chairzard/WP-Fonts/README.md

-# WP Fonts - Customized fonts with added small-caps for KOReader!
+# WP Fonts - Customized fonts with added small-caps for KOReader, and a curated selection of fonts that include small-caps of the box!

 One of the only shortcomings of KOReader is that the engine it uses can’t create fake small-capital letters when a font lacks them and instead renders the text in lowercase (according to the developers, this is not a feature that is viable to add in due to how the engine functions).
 Some of my most beloved fonts don't have small-caps baked in, and losing the small cap formatting hurts my soul.
 However, the engine does support small-capitals for fonts that include them already.
-To take advantage of this and feed my unchecked font addiction, I’ve created (too many) fonts with custom small-capitals and created a GitHub repository to host them (they’re spartan and just scaled-down capital letters like a web browser/the Kobo stock reader would do, but they’ll do the trick in a pinch).
+To take advantage of this and feed my unchecked font addiction, I’ve created (too many) fonts with custom small-capitals and created a GitHub repository to host them (they’re Spartan and just scaled-down capital letters like a web browser/the Kobo stock reader would do, but they’ll do the trick in a pinch).
 With these fonts, you can go from this:

 <img width="509" height="84" alt="image" src="https://github.com/user-attachments/assets/1acbdf2e-d6bd-4cf9-95b8-69c8ad2cf6fb" />